jeroenvandisseldorp/ksml/docs/reference/operation-reference.md

 ### `flatMap`

-Transforms each record into zero or more records.
+Transforms each record into zero or more records, useful for splitting batch messages into individual records.

 #### Parameters